sylabs/singularity-userdocs/oci_runtime.rst

 In ``--oci`` mode, the familiar ``singularity`` command line is used, and friendly defaults familiar from the native {Singularity} runtime - such as auto-mounting of the ``$HOME`` directory - are still applied.
-By and large, the user experience is similar to using the ``--compat`` flag with the native runtime, without the need to translate the OCI spec into an approximately equivalent {Singularity} definition file.
+By and large, the user experience is similar to using the ``--compat`` flag with the native runtime, without the need to translate the OCI image into an approximately equivalent {Singularity} image, that contains {Singularity}-specific metadata and scripts.

 .. note::

   Like ``--compat`` mode in the native runtime, ``--oci`` mode provides a writable container by default by using a tmpfs overlay.
+This means that, by default, changes to the filesystem are lost when the container exits.

-  See discussion of the ``--overlay`` flag, below, for other options, including how to use persistent writable storage in OCI mode.
+  For a discussion of persistent writable storage in OCI mode, see discussion of the ``--overlay`` flag, below.

 The ``--oci`` mode only works with OCI containers, i.e., those from sources beginning with ``docker`` or ``oci``. {Singularity} retrieves and prepares the